pcabrales/AI-Medical-Imaging-Guide/README.md

 ## Books
 - Deep Medicine by Eric Topol is a fantastic, accessible introduction.
 - [Understanding Deep Learning](https://udlbook.github.io/udlbook/) by Simon Prince is the best and most comprehensive technical reference for artificial intelligence that I have found.
+- [Deep Learning for Biology](https://www.amazon.co.uk/dp/1098168038) by Charles Ravarani and Natasha Latysheva, with several chapters on medical applications.
+It has an accompanying [repo](https://github.com/deep-learning-for-biology/notebooks) with notebook examples.

 ## Hands-on Learning
 I feel like trying out some of these models is the best way to learn, so I recommend: